academe/osgb-tools/README.md

     0,0 (square 'S' to 1000km)
     0000000,0000000 (square 'S' to 1m)

+Note that a single letter identifies a 500km square, so "N 712 834" will extend beyond that square and come out as "J 212 334" (shifted North and East by one 500km box).
+This is done in preference to raising an exception; "N 712 834" would not normally be used ("N 000 000" to "N 499 499" would be normal), but still represents a real location.

+Any non-alphanumeric characters used in the NGR will be ignored.
+That includes spaces and commas.

 The accuracy (size of the box in metres) is returned by:

     $square->getSize();